tookerjebs/nipperlug-nextjs/content/stats/resistSkillAmp.md

 ## Overview

 Defensive stat that increases Skill Amp resistance.
 Only useful in PvP (your Resist Skill Amp does not reduce damage taken in PvE).
 Can be countered by [Ignore Resist Skill Amp](/stats/ignore-resist-skill-amp).
-Reduses enemy Skill Amp on a 1:1 basis.
+Reduces enemy Skill Amp on a 1:1 basis.

 ## Sources